We are open on ANZAC Day from 1pm to 5pm. See our ANZAC Day opening hours for more details.

 It is dangerous, as well as illegal, to drive while under the influence of cocaine.
 Cocaine can make a person feel overconfident when driving, leading to risk-taking behaviour and poor judgement.

 Cocaine and pregnancy

-Cocaine use during pregnancy can affect foetal development by increasing the heart rate of both the mother and the unborn baby, reducing the supply of blood and oxygen to the baby.
+Cocaine use during pregnancy can affect fetal development by increasing the heart rate of both the mother and the unborn baby, reducing the supply of blood and oxygen to the baby.
 There is also an increased risk of bleeding, miscarriage, premature labour and stillbirth.

 It is likely that, if a mother continues to use cocaine while breastfeeding, the drug will be present in her milk, which may have adverse effects on the baby.